msobanjo/courseware/topics/groovy/syntax/README.md

 # Groovy Syntax
 ## Overview
 This document aims to cover the basics of the Groovy programming language's syntax.
-Many of the concepts will be easier to pick up if you have used a programming language like Java before.
+Many of the concepts will be easier to pick up if you have used a programming language like Java before, but don't worry if you haven't!

 ## Commenting
 Comments in Groovy are just like Java: